Subscribe from $5.99

 Marilena Murgan

-Marilena Murgan is an educator with more than 20 years of experience in various subject areas across all grade levels.
+Marilena Murgan is a French as a Second Language teacher with the York Region District School Board, with over 23 years of experience.
 She holds a Bachelor of Science in Physics and Chemistry, a Bachelor of Education, and a Master of Education in Curriculum Studies.
-Marilena’s main goal as an educator is to make school fun and to include all students in the journey of learning!
+Her work centres on culturally responsive pedagogy, plurilingualism, and the joy of inclusive French learning.

 Advertisement